dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

     GenericBatchError : record { error_code : nat; message : text };
 };
 ```

-// FIX naming: icrc7_create_token_approvals would be more consistent with use of singular and plural; e.g., icrc7_approve_collection must be singular as you only ever approve one collection, but maybe create multiple approvals to different parties; thus, the icrc7_create_collection_approvals would be cleaner

 ```candid "Methods" +=
 icrc37_approve_tokens : (vec ApproveTokenArg)